soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-113 Perishable Foods Covered.* ::

-The following commodities shall be labeled in accordance with the provisions of § 20-685 of the Administrative Code "Perishable foods," and § 4-112 governing the labeling of perishable foods:
+The following commodities shall be labeled in accordance with the provisions of § 20-685 of the Administrative Code "Perishable foods," and 6 RCNY § 4-112 governing the labeling of perishable foods:

 (a) Eggs – Grade AA, Grade A and Grade B shell eggs.